U.S. judge approves PG&E deal with California wildfire victims; stock jumps

-(Reuters) - A U.S. bankruptcy judge approved on Tuesday PG&E Corp’s $13.5 billion settlement with victims of Californian wildfires, and the company’s stock rallied as the utility gained momentum to emerge from bankruptcy in June as planned.
+(Reuters) - A U.S. bankruptcy judge approved on Tuesday PG&E Corp’s (PCG.N) $13.5 billion settlement with victims of Californian wildfires, and the company’s stock rallied as the utility gained momentum to emerge from bankruptcy in June as planned.

 “I don’t think we’ve heard a single person say it’s a bad settlement,” U.S. Bankruptcy Judge Dennis Montali said during a six-hour hearing in San Francisco.